duszakpawel/ComputationalCluster/README.md

 # ComputationalCluster

 Computational cluster dedicated to solve NP-Problems.
+Developed for academic purposes.

 Nodes of this network communicate with the server(s) by TCP/IP protocol.